Installing a Beaded Liner

 My pool is an above ground round 15x52.
 Could I install the beaded liner as an overlap liner instead?

-Hi Nick.
-It is not uncommon for beaded liners to be to large for the pool.
+It is not uncommon for beaded liners to be too large for the pool.
 You have two options.
 You can work the wrinkles out to be as small as possible or convert to an overlap type installation.
 I prefer converting to overlap.
 It will allow you to install the liner without any wrinkles.
 In most cases all you need to buy are the coping strips.
 The coping strips go over the liner and the bead receiver goes back on over the coping.

 If your liner looks anything like the photo below, I would definitely go overlap.